Short Answer

 Contract Snapshot

-The market resolves to "Yes" if a federal crypto market structure bill becomes law before July 1, 2026, establishing a comprehensive regulatory framework for digital assets (excluding stablecoin-only bills), delineating federal agency authority, and classifying digital assets.
-A "No" resolution occurs if no such legislation becomes law by this deadline.
-The outcome is verified via the Library of Congress (congress.gov), and the market will close early if the qualifying event occurs.
+The market resolves to "Yes" if a federal crypto market structure bill, which establishes a comprehensive regulatory framework for digital assets (not solely stablecoins), delineates regulatory authority among federal agencies, and classifies digital assets, becomes law before January 1, 2027.
+It resolves to "No" if no such qualifying Congressional legislation passes both chambers and is signed into law by this deadline.
+The outcome will be verified from the Library of Congress (congress.gov), and the market will close early if the event occurs.

 Available Contracts